joeyvon2434/bamazon-CLI-app/README.md

 # Summary:
 The three files allow the user to act as a customer making purchases, a manager that can monitor inventory and products, and a supervisor that can add departments, and look at the performance for each department.

+#Updates:
+The table formatting in command line has been updated with console.table for better presentation / organization. *(Note: The pictures in the instructions do not reflect the table changes.)*

 # bamazonCustomer.js
 1. In your command line terminal / bash, type "node bamazonCustomer.js"